AnswerDotAI/solveit_demos/README.md

 ## Contributing

 If you'd like to contribute an example, feel free to submit a PR or chat to us about getting one added here.
+At the start of your dialog, include a small snippet showing the author, the purpose of the demo and a breif summary/motivation (see the embedding search demo for an example).
+Demos don't have to be perfectly polished - the more the merrier!